m-h-rodriguez/Final_Project_Data_1/README.md

 This data set contains the salary information for Metro Louisville employees from 2016 to present.

-The REQUIREMENTS.TXT contains the necessary modules that need to be installed.
-Navigating to the command prompt, 'pip install __" for each module in the list to ensure the program will sucessfully execute.
-The program is executed from main.py.
+The requirements.txt contains the necessary modules that need to be installed.
+Navigating to the command prompt, 'pip install -requirements.txt" for each module in the list to ensure the program will sucessfully execute.
+The program is executed from the terminal on main.py.

 ### Project requirement 1:
 This project reads in the data set in excel format and drops the YTD_Total column from analysis as it is not needed or provides any value to the review being completed.